iterative/dvc.org/content/docs/studio/create-view.md

 - **Data remote:** The metrics and parameters that you want to include in the view may be present in a data remote (cloud storage or another location outside of the Git repo).
 If you want to include such data in your views, then you will have to grant DVC Studio access to the data remote.
-You can skip this setting when creating the view, and configure it later (in View settings).

 - **Custom files:** DVC Studio automatically detects metrics, plots, and parameters files specified in the project's `dvc.yaml`.
 If you want to connect